 - The body’s fat stores cannabinoids.
 Because of this, THC and CBD can appear on drug tests for several days or weeks after they are used.

 - Hemp produces some THC, in addition to CBD.
-A test may test positive for THC even if it has not been used.
+A test may test positive for THC even if it has not used.